snowdriftcoop/snowdrift/CONTRIBUTING.md

 * run `git pull`

-You should have no conflicts because this is the only situation where you should ever change your local master.
-**All your work should be done on other branches.**
+You should have no conflicts because this is the only situation where you should ever change your local master. **Work should be done on other branches.**

-#### Branching and committing

-To start making edits:
+#### Starting a new branch

-Given you are on your master branch and have pulled the latest updates, create a new branch:
+From the master branch, having pulled the latest updates, create a new branch:

-    git checkout -b some_branch
+    git checkout -b some-branch

-Replace `some_branch` with a one- or two-word (with hyphens, not spaces) description of your planned changes.
+Replace `some-branch` with a one- or two-word (with hyphens, not spaces) description of your planned changes.
 For example, when fixing a problem in the header, a good branch name would be `header-fix`.

+Now, you can edit files, save work as you go, etc.

 #### Building your updates

-Follow the instructions in the [BUILD.md](BUILD.md) guide for running the site and running the tests.
+To check your work and see the results on the running site, follow the instructions in the [BUILD.md](BUILD.md) guide for running the site.

+#### Running the tests

+When you are happy with your worki, it compiles, and looks right, run the tests:

+    stack build && stack test --pedantic

 If there are any failures either when compiling or testing, and you don't know how to fix the issue or don't understand the error, contact us for help.